Are you ready to sell on Amazon’s marketplace?

 - An offer or a listing is a seller’s contribution to an ASIN.

-- If the seller indicates to Amazon that it has product to sell against a particular ASIN, the seller will be designated as having an offer on an ASIN
+- If the seller indicates to Amazon that it has product to sell against a particular ASIN, the seller will be designated as having an offer on the ASIN

 - Amazon’s intent is to get identical offers from different sellers all listed against the same ASIN.
 That way, customers can see all of the available choices of “offers” across the sellers offering this ASIN for sale on Amazon.

-- If all of the offers are shown on the same product detail page, customers can more easily compare prices and delivery speeds to decide which offer makes the best sense for customer.
+- If all of the offers are shown on the same product detail page, customers can more easily compare prices and delivery speeds to decide which offer makes the best sense.

 - The Seller SKU is the unique code that the seller uses in its Amazon catalog to label its offer on a specific ASIN in a specific condition.